-- All Medicare plan names and plan types that you will present during the event must be clearly stated. - If the advertisement or marketing material promotes a drawing, prize, or any promise of a free gift, it must include a statement indicating that there is no obligation to enroll in the plan. - In addition to this accommodation disclaimer (see example below ), agents must make available a sign language interpreter at an in-person or online formal marketing/sales event upon reasonable request.
+- All Medicare plan names and plan types that you will present during the event must be clearly stated. - If the advertisement or marketing material promotes a drawing, prize, or any promise of a free gift, it must include a statement indicating that there is no obligation to enroll in the plan. - In addition to an accommodation disclaimer (For accommodations of persons with special needs at meetings call <insert phone number and TTY number>), agents must make available a sign language interpreter at an in-person or online formal marketing/sales event upon reasonable request.
 A request form with instructions is available on Jarvis (Jarvis>Contact US>Resources>ASL Interpreter Request Form).